 If you aren’t familiar with electricity choice, here is some of the basic vocabulary of power switching in Pennsylvania:

-- PUC — Pennsylvania Public Utility Commission.
+- PUC — Pennsylvania Public Utility Commission or PAPUC.
 This government agency oversees rate setting for your utility, the Price to Compare and delivery rates.

 - OCA — Office of Consumer Advocate.
 The OCA monitors and reports on the deregulated electricity market.
 They represent the consumer in any disputes with your utility or supplier and provide consumer energy education.